 - All requirements in this policy for dual-credit participation are the requirements for NKU.
-If a high school wishes to impose additional requirements for participation in dual-credit courses, those requirements will be enforced. - Students who have a GPA between 2.8 and 3.0 and/or a composite ACT score of 18 or 19 (or its equivalent) may apply for the program and submit a letter of recommendation from an educator certifying their belief in the applicant's academic and emotional capability to participate in college courses for admission consideration. - Sophomore students will be limited to only taking classes offered at their high school. - Public or private high school sophomores who wish to take an online or on-campus course can petition the SBS office by submitting with their application to the SBS program: - A letter of intent from the student outlining their academic plan for taking courses online or on-campus (e.g. what course(s) they're trying to take and how that will further their academic goals). - A letter of recommendation from their high school's principal certifying their approval for the applicant to participate. - A letter of recommendation from a high school educator certifying their belief in the sophomore applicant's academic and emotional capability to participate in college courses. - Students must still meet any course prerequisites. - Freshmen are unable to participate in the School-Based Scholars program, unless: - They petition the SBS office by submitting with their application to the SBS program: - A letter of intent from the student outlining their academic plan for taking courses online or on-campus (e.g. what course(s) they're trying to take and how that will further their academic goals). - A letter of recommendation from their high school's principal certifying their approval for the applicant to participate - A letter of recommendation from a high school educator certifying their belief in the sophomore applicant's academic and emotional capability to participate in college courses. - Students must still meet any course prerequisites.
+If a high school wishes to impose additional requirements for participation in dual-credit courses, those requirements will be enforced. - Sophomore students will be limited to only taking classes offered at their high school. - Public or private high school sophomores who wish to take an online or on-campus course can petition the SBS office by submitting with their application to the SBS program: - A letter of intent from the student outlining their academic plan for taking courses online or on-campus (e.g. what course(s) they're trying to take and how that will further their academic goals). - A letter of recommendation from their high school's principal certifying their approval for the applicant to participate. - A letter of recommendation from a high school educator certifying their belief in the sophomore applicant's academic and emotional capability to participate in college courses. - Students must still meet any course prerequisites. - Freshmen are unable to participate in the School-Based Scholars program, unless: - They petition the SBS office by submitting with their application to the SBS program: - A letter of intent from the student outlining their academic plan for taking courses online or on-campus (e.g. what course(s) they're trying to take and how that will further their academic goals). - A letter of recommendation from their high school's principal certifying their approval for the applicant to participate - A letter of recommendation from a high school educator certifying their belief in the sophomore applicant's academic and emotional capability to participate in college courses. - Students must still meet any course prerequisites. - Submission of a petition for an exception does not guarantee admission.